chiko99989/Arenon/doc/README.md

 Setup
 ---------------------
-[ARENON](http://ARENON.io) is the original LUX client and it builds the backbone of the network.
-However, it downloads and stores the entire history of LUX transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[ARENON](http://ARENON.io) is the original are client and it builds the backbone of the network.
+However, it downloads and stores the entire history of are transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run LUX on your native platform.
+The following are some helpful notes on how to run are on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/lux-qt (GUI, 32-bit) or bin/32/luxd (headless, 32-bit)
+- bin/32/are-qt (GUI, 32-bit) or bin/32/ared (headless, 32-bit)
-- bin/64/lux-qt (GUI, 64-bit) or bin/64/luxd (headless, 64-bit)
+- bin/64/are-qt (GUI, 64-bit) or bin/64/ared (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run lux-qt.exe.
+Unpack the files into a directory, and then run are-qt.exe.

 ### OSX

-Drag LUX-Qt to your applications folder, and then run LUX-Qt.
+Drag are-Qt to your applications folder, and then run are-Qt.

 ### Need Help?

-* See the documentation at the [LUX Wiki](https://github.com/216k155/lux/wiki) ***TODO*** for help and more information.
+* See the documentation at the [are Wiki](https://github.com/216k155/are/wiki) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=2254046.0) or on the [LUX Telegram](https://t.me/LUXcoinOfficialChat).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=2254046.0) or on the [are Telegram](https://t.me/arecoinOfficialChat).

 Building
 ---------------------
-The following are developer notes on how to build LUX on your native platform.
+The following are developer notes on how to build are on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)